davefowler/baked/src/starter/pages/index.md

 ---
-title: Baked site starter hope page!
+title: Baked site starter homepage!
-description: This is the baked site starter hope page!
+description: This is the baked site starter homepage!
 Replace this with your own content.
 template: base
 ---

 # Hello World!

-This is the baked site starter hope page!
+This is the baked site starter homepage!
 Replace this with your own content.

 You can use [markdown](/blog/markdown-guide) for your content, or use HTML.